Staying Safe and Healthy While Traveling With Remote Year

 Passport Health: a travel clinic with 250+ locations throughout the US, provides in-depth information about particular vaccinations.

-Travel Vaccinations For Dummies: pro tips from the Expert Vagabond, Matthew Karsten.
+Travel Vaccination Guide: pro tips from the Expert Vagabond, Matthew Karsten.

 This Vaccination Guide: includes thoughts and learnings from current and past Remote Year travelers.